rcfdtools/R.LTWB/Section02/FdrDEM/Readme.md

 | DINF   | The D-Infinity (DINF) flow method, described by Tarboton (1997), determines flow direction as the steepest downward slope on eight triangular facets formed in a 3x3 pixel window centered on the pixel of interest.
 Flow direction output is a floating point raster represented as a single angle in degrees, progressing counterclockwise from 0 (due east) to 360 (again due east). |

-### Recodificación de direcciones de flujo con algebra de mapas
+### Recodificación de direcciones de flujo con algebra de mapas de ArcGIS

 Para recodificar el mapa FDR en formato ArcGIS a QGIS 3, primero convierta a formato rcfdtools con la siguiente expresión: